NFPA 70E is a major safety standard that impacts any worker who is exposed to electricity in the workplace.

 NFPA 70E is a safety standard developed by the National Fire Protection Association (NFPA).

-It is one of many safety standards that the organization has developed, and many are labeled with the letters “NFPA” and a subsequent number and/or letter.
+It is one of many safety standards that the organization has developed, and many are labeled with the letters "NFPA", followed by a number and/or letter.

 NFPA 70E specifically deals with electrical hazards in workplaces.
 By outlining a series of "safe work practices," says the NFPA, 70E "helps companies and employees avoid workplace injuries and fatalities due to shock, electrocution, arc flash, and arc blast."